DannyQN123/Loan_Default_Risk_Analysis/README.md

 ## Steps:
 1. Identify 4 factors that can affect a customer's repayment ability
 2. From these 4 factors, derive actionable business insights.
-3. Also from these 4 factors, perform feature-engineering ==> we have 4 engineered-features
+3. Also from these 4 factors, perform feature-engineering ==> we have 2 engineered-features (the other 2 features are given)
 4. Build 3 Predictive Models: Logistics Regression, Random Forest, LGBM
 5. Use ROC AUS as the metric to evaluate the 3 models and determine that LGBM is the best model for this problem
 6. Put the 4 engineered features into our LGBM model, and see that these 4 engineered features helped improved our baseline-LGBM model